It was somewhere after dark when Tempest saw them and in that moment; she slid down off her couch to kneel before the fire.

 "He says that counter-jinxes are improperly named," said Hermione promptly.
 "He says 'counter-jinx' is just a name people give their jinxes when they want to make them sound more acceptable."

 "Well I disagree," Tempest interrupted, her voice ringing in the silent classroom, making heads turn towards her.
 "Oh sorry, am I interrupting?
-I thought I was part of this conversation- anyway… ferro mittitur and all that crap- if we're going to go down the rabbit hole… Hermione do continue.
-(The die is cast)
+I thought I was part of this conversation- anyway… ferro mittitur, the die is cast, Hermione do continue."

 "Alright then," Hermione said, sounding rather amused.
 "So Mr. Slinkhard doesn't like jinxes does he?
 It's pretty clear.
 But I think that they can be very useful when they're used defensively."

 "Oh, you do, do you?" said Umbridge, forgetting to whisper and straightening up.
 "Well, I'm afraid it is Mr. Slinkhard's opinion, and not yours, that matters within this classroom, Miss Granger."